 States I Would Love To Hunt

-- Montana– I grew up watching Team Realtree and seeing them hunting the milk river in Montana it just looked like a beautiful place to hunt and the unbelievable number of deer was well, unbelievable.
+– I grew up watching Team Realtree and seeing them hunting the milk river in Montana.
+It just looked like a beautiful place to hunt and the unbelievable number of deer was well, unbelievable.

-- Kentucky– When I was growing up I never realized Kentucky was such a great place to hunt whitetails but I started hearing more and more about the big bucks being taken in Kentucky.
-Recently I thought I may be transferred to Kentucky and my wife and kids and I drove up there to look around to see if we would like to live there and I could tell right away that there was plenty of prime whitetail habitat in Kentucky.
+– When I was growing up I never realized Kentucky was such a great place to hunt whitetails.
+I started hearing more and more about the big bucks being taken in Kentucky.
+Recently I thought I may be transferred to Kentucky and my wife and kids and I drove up there to look around to see if we would like to live there.
+I could tell right away that there was plenty of prime whitetail habitat in Kentucky.
 One day I want to hunt Kentucky.

-- Iowa– I have heard about and seen a lot of big bucks coming from Iowa and with all that corn it has to be awesome.
-And the stories I here from friends that hunt in Iowa it is awesome.
-I have a friend at work who has a farm in Iowa and some of the trail camera pictures on here are from his farm and he has got some big bucks running around his farm and a lot of them.
+– I have heard about and seen a lot of big bucks coming from Iowa.
+With all that corn it has to be awesome.
+The stories I hear from friends that hunt in Iowa it is awesome.
+I have a friend at work who has a farm in Iowa and some of the trail camera pictures on here are from his farm.
+He has some big bucks running around his farm and a lot of them..